Muaadahmed/Library/README.md

         - Create a book constructor to create book objects.
         - Create a form for user to input the book details.
         - When a new book is created store it into an array.

+    Form Submittion:

+        - Creates an object based on the form input.
+        - Places object in to the Library.
+        - Displays card in DOM.
+        - All fields are required to have a value except for the read status checkbox.

-    Adding, Removing, and changing reading status on Books in the display:
+    Adding, Removing, and changing reading status on Books:

         - Added books: